 Getting Preventative Medication for Migraines

 Migraines can be awful.
 There are several potential courses of treatment for them, but many of those treatments begin only at the onset of a migraine or aura.
-Though there are potential preventative treatments available, not every migraine sufferer is a candidate for preventative migraine medications.
-You might be if you meet one or more of the following criteria.
+Though there are potential preventative treatments available, not every individual experiencing migraines is a candidate for preventative migraine medications,.
+A person may be if they meet one or more of the following criteria.

 Migraines that Occur Frequently